1. THEY ARE LOVED, LOVABLE AND LOVING

-None of my sons was a perfect match to the one-size-fits-all aspect of the public school system.
-One of them dropped out of his school’s gifted program, because he was bored.
+It can be difficult for children to be a perfect match to a one-size-fits-all educational system.
+One of my sons dropped out of his school’s gifted program, because he felt bored.
 Another faced challenges, because he didn’t like to go to school on Mondays.

 In both cases, it was tempting to become upset, but I wouldn’t be swayed to negative thinking about them.
 And I kept telling a validating story about them, knowing they’d become for me whatever I decided to see.

-As they moved out of their teen years, they all went on quests.
-One climbed through the night to the top of the Giza Pyramid in Cairo.
-One spent an intense night alone, sitting out a lightning storm on the edge of Stromboli’s volcano.
-And one volunteered with a relief agency, digging water wells in Ethiopia.
+As they moved out of their teen years, they all three went on quests.
+One climbed through the night to the top of the Great Pyramid in Cairo.
+One spent an intense night alone, sitting out a lightning storm on the precipice of Stromboli’s volcano.
+And one volunteered with a relief agency, digging wells in Ethiopia.
 And today, they’re all rich in authenticity, integrity and self-knowledge.

 More important than telling our kids what they should learn is to constantly support their unique curiosity and their confidence in finding the resources to create a valuable life.

 And one of the best ways we can help our kids get along in school is to not hassle them about school, and to be a continually curious person ourselves in their presence.
 That way, we teach them to be curious, and to want to know and understand.
 And if we can impart that to our kids, we won’t need to worry about their grades.

 When we set aside adult responsibilities for a while, and we get out a board game as a family, or we cook together in the kitchen, or we head out to the woods for a walk, we’re making a rich life.
 Because when we’re having fun, our kids will have fun with us.